- DOB March 1, 1986

 Spector can play all backline positions as well as defensive midfielder.
 That, he thinks, might be a disadvantage.
 "I would prefer to be considered a specialist in one position," he told Sports Illustrated in 2011.
 "Given the opportunity, I'd love the chance to play more in the midfield in future; I've really enjoyed being able to get forward a bit more.
 But each manager might have a different view on where I'm best suited for the team.
 I think I'd be the first one to be moved to another position just because of the experience I have in different roles, so whether or not that is in the cards for me, I don't know."

-Jurgen Klinsmann called in Spector to multiple camps, and the defender came on as a late sub in the historic win against Italy—delivering a few key sliding blocks that helped preserve the 1-0 victory.
-Spector finds himself behind Steve Cherundolo in the right back pecking order, but the versatility he doesn't like may actually be a boon.
-Being able to play multiple positions is always an advantage, especially in a tournament situation.
-And besides, he's still only 26.—NOAH DAVIS
+Jurgen Klinsmann called Spector in to multiple camps but only capped him twice in his first cycle in charge, the last when the defender came on as a late sub in the historic win against Italy—delivering a few key sliding blocks that helped preserve the 1-0 victory.
+Despite playing regularly, at multiple positions, for Birmingham City, Spector finds himself competing with the likes of Michael Orozco and Michael Parkhurst for the veteran utility role on the U.S. backline.
+But being able to play multiple positions is always an advantage, especially in a tournament situation and he'll be 32 in 2018 so he won't be too old to contribute if he earns a chance.—NOAH DAVIS